-I love art and I love free things to do whilst on holiday so when I discovered that Art Walk was happening at Liberty Station, San Diego I was extremely excited, as it coincided perfectly with my trip in August.
+I love art and I love free things to do whilst on holiday so when I discovered that Art Walk was happening at Liberty Station, San Diego I was extremely excited, as it coincided perfectly with my road trip in August.
 This is a free attraction where 100s of artists display their work in the historical setting of Arts District Point Loma.

 Art Walk is an annual event that has been running for more than a decade and also takes place in Carlsbad and in Little Italy at different times of the year, although charges may apply there.
 You can experience art of all types: sculptures, photography, canvas, oil, etc., and some live music too.
 Mooch around the stalls watching the artists work and stop for a chat to admire and hopefully buy some of their work.
 There are several museums in Arts District who waive their entrance fee during art walk and of course, there are places to eat, drink or just sit in the Californian sunshine.

 Today I would love to share with you some of my favourite artists, who all gave permission for their art and stand to be photographed for this blog.

 Clovis (Jerry Clovis Art & Music) was the first artist that I came across and I was mesmerised by this piece, not just because I love music but if you look closely you will see there is so much more to this piece than originally meets the eye.
 I spent a long time chatting with Jerry as he explained his art background and thoughts behind his work.
 An absolutely fascinating chap.